6 things every international buyer should check before signing an off-plan contract

 An International Buyer should not solely rely on advertisement material.
 They must visit the location themselves before committing to buy a property in Dubai.
 This direct visit helps them understand the surroundings, the distance from key destinations, and whether the project is situated in an established area.
 Buying a cheap property in an unestablished area can prove costly in the future, as it may take a long time to realise returns.
 Even if an International Buyer plans to live there, they may incur significant travel expenses for school, office, shopping, or recreational trips.
 Therefore, careful consideration of the location is essential before purchasing an off-plan property.

 Before investing in any off-plan project in Dubai, an International Buyer must confirm the project's legitimacy.
 Although strict rules exist, and only registered projects can be advertised in the UAE, it is still prudent to verify projects by visiting the Real Estate Regulatory Agency (RERA) website, which is part of the Dubai Land Department (DLD).
-The DLD website provides a "Project Status (Mashrooi)" service, which enables users to inquire about real estate project statuses.
+The DLD website provides a ", which enables users to inquire about real estate project statuses.
 Also, an International Buyer should never make payments to any account other than the designated escrow account for the development.

 By taking these smaller steps, an International Buyer's payment remains safe, even if the project faces delays or becomes shelved.
 Dubai's legal framework, like the Escrow Law (Law No. 8 of 2007) and laws related to off-plan sales registration, mandates that developers deposit buyer funds into RERA-approved escrow accounts, which protects buyers and ensures project delivery.